 Flybe Credit Card vs Virgin Credit Card

-The Virgin Credit Card is another free air rewards card, for those earning Flying Club miles.
-Cardholders earn an ongoing rewards rate estimated between 0.75% and 1.5% on purchases (the higher rate is earned on Virgin Flight and Holiday spend, when you earn 2x rewards).
+The Virgin Credit Card is a free air rewards card aimed at those who are part of the Virgin Flying Club loyalty programme.
+Cardholders earn Flying Club miles when they spend, and can earn an ongoing rewards rate estimated between 0.75% and 1.5% on purchases (the higher rate is earned on Virgin Flight and Holiday spend, when you earn 2x rewards).

 Quick Takeaway: Frequent Virgin Atlantic flyers who are savvy managing an air rewards programme may well extract higher rewards from the Virgin Reward card, especially by putting the Premium Upgrade or Companion Voucher to good use.
 Individuals who would rather not actively manage a rewards program may value the simplicity of Flybe's rewards program, but travel destinations are limited.